eleonoraparlanti/eleonoraparlanti.github.io/aboutme.md

 title: About me
 ---

-I am Eleonora Parlanti, a second year PhD student in Astrophysics in Scuola Normale Superiore in Pisa, Italy.
+I am Eleonora Parlanti, a 4-th year PhD student in Astrophysics in Scuola Normale Superiore in Pisa, Italy.
 I study galaxy properties in the early Universe by using JWST and ALMA data.
 I'm a member of [JADES](https://jades-survey.github.io/) and GA-NIFS GTO teams.